VIX: Interpretation

 Michael Harris, the trader, programmer, price pattern theorist, and author, has argued that VIX just tracks the inverse of price and has no predictive power.

 According to some, VIX should have predictive power as long as the prices computed by the Black–Scholes equation are valid assumptions about the volatility predicted for the future lead time (the remaining time to maturity).
 Robert J. Shiller has argued that it would be circular reasoning to consider VIX to be proof of Black–Scholes, because they both express the same implied volatility, and has found that calculating VIX retrospectively in 1929 did not predict the surpassing volatility of the Great Depression—suggesting that in the case of anomalous conditions, VIX cannot even weakly predict future severe events.

 An academic study from the University of Texas at Austin and The Ohio State University examined potential methods of VIX manipulation.
 On February 12, 2018, a letter was sent to the Commodity Futures Trading Commission and Securities and Exchange Commission by a law firm representing an anonymous whistleblower alleging manipulation of the VIX.

 In practice, the implied volatility skew for VIX options is not always symmetric.
 While equity index options often exhibit a “smile” or “smirk” shape, VIX volatility skews can sometimes resemble a half frown, with higher implied volatilities on one side of the strike distribution than the other, reflecting market asymmetries in demand for upside or downside protection.

+In September 2026, the relationship between single-stock and broad-market implied volatility shifted, with the VIX rising relative to volatility measures for individual technology stocks as investors increasingly focused on macroeconomic factors including Treasury yields, inflation and oil prices.